 A. Focus on Learning and Teaching; Develops School-Based Curricula

-Teaching is always conducted to facilitate learning, and school-based curricula have been implemented in all subjects.
-Liberal Studies has been taught to the junior forms since 1994.
+Teaching is always conducted with learning at heart, and school-based curricula are implemented to cater to the requirements of the changing society.
+Liberal Studies has been taught to the junior forms for over ten years, with an emphasis on enquiry learning, whereby the students' developments in multiple dimensions can be adequately nourished.
 In addition, the Chinese Department received a Certificate of Merit under the Chief Executive's Award for Teaching Excellence in 2004 for its Higher-Order Thinking Skills Programme.
+The English Department also implemented Task-Based Learning, which is aimed at creating an environment that encourages students to practise and apply the language skills.